bcgov/platform-developer-docs/src/docs/openshift-projects-and-access/install-the-oc-command-line-tool.md

 3. After completion of this command, you'll need to restart your computer to continue installing Ubuntu in WSL.

-4. During the Ubuntu install process, you'll be prompted to setup a new username and password for the Ubuntu installation
+4. During the Ubuntu install process, you'll be prompted to setup a new username and password for the Ubuntu installation.
 Please make sure to remember this new username and password as you will need it later.

+5. You may need to check and set up your connection to github in your new Ubuntu environment, you can follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) to check, generate, add and test your github SSH key.

 ### Install homebrew